 The derby organizers tried to keep things competitive by specifying which wheels you could buy and where you had to buy them.
 Everything else was left up to your design imagination, which was pretty appealing to us.

 All the other cars were big and bulky and we didn’t really understand that.
 After all, it was the early ‘70s and aerodynamic, light F1 cars were all the rage.
 We were determined to use our extensive F1 constructors’ knowledge to full advantage (cough).

 We settled on a soap-box version of the Lotus 72 F1 car.
-It was wedge shaped and cut through the air nicely.
+It was wedge shaped and would cut through the air nicely.
 A low-drag car must surely gain speed more quickly, right?

-There wasn’t much room for a steering wheel, so based on experience from our younger days in Britain, we decided that Andrew would steer by pushing on the front axle with his legs.
-If he pushed forward with his right leg, the kart would steer left, and pushing with the left leg would make it steer right.
+There wasn’t much room for a steering wheel so based on experience from our younger days in Britain, we decided that Andrew would steer by pushing on the front axle with his legs.
+If he pushed forward with his right leg, the kart would steer left, and pushing forward with the left leg would make it steer right.
 (The front axle was pinned to the center of the main rail and rotated to steer left or right.)

-To stop at the bottom of the hill after what would surely be a blisteringly quick run, we gave Andrew a hand brake bolted to the right side of the chassis.
+To stop at the bottom of the hill after what would surely be a blisteringly quick run, we gave Andrew a hand brake bolted to the right-hand side of the chassis.
 He just had to pull on it and the other end would scrape the ground and stop the car.
 We even added a piece of rubber on the bottom for extra friction.

 And we made the lever out of the material we had on hand: particle board.

 So far, Andrew was reasonably happy with the idea of being the driver.

 When we got to the track and people first saw it, I heard some young boys exclaim that our car was surely going to win the race.